the-events-calendar/the-events-calendar/readme.txt

 * Feature - Redesign In-App help and troubleshooting pages.
 [TEC-3741]
 * Fix - Try to ensure that when we do an event search the query post type remains `tribe_events`.
 [TEC-4012]
-* Fix - Ensure the year is displayed in the block editor event single page for events that are occuring in a different year from the current one.
+* Fix - Ensure the year is displayed in the block editor event single page for events that are occurring in a different year from the current one.
 [TEC-3740]
 * Fix - Fix the issue of the Event Date Time block Timezone dropdown taking up a lot of space.
 [TEC-4029]
 * Fix - Ensure WPML translated event posts show up on translated venue and organizer pages. (props @NicoX13) [TEC-4036]
 * Fix - Fix issue of month names not being translatable.
-This was caused by a missing moment js localization dependancy.
+This was caused by a missing moment js localization dependency.
 [ECP-739]
 * Fix - Ensure we test the value of tribe_events_get_current_month_day() before using it.
 [ECP-912]
 * Fix - Add a new function to add "Event Blocks" category to the editor for WP >= 5.8.
 [TEC-4037]
 * Tweak - Change label of API Settings tab to "Integrations" and alter helper text.
 [TEC-4015]